 - May your life be filled with light and joy.

-- Never forget the miracle of Hanukkah.
+- May we never forget the miracle of Hanukkah.

 - Rejoice in the light and love of Hanukkah.